imgix/imgix-rails/README.md

 imgix is a real-time image processing service and CDN.
 It allows you to manipulate images merely by changing their URL parameters.
 For a full list of URL parameters, please see the [imgix URL API documentation](https://www.imgix.com/docs/reference).

-We recommend using something like [Paperclip](https://github.com/thoughtbot/paperclip), [Refile](https://github.com/refile/refile), [Carrierwave](https://github.com/carrierwaveuploader/carrierwave), or [s3_direct_upload](https://github.com/waynehoover/s3_direct_upload) to handle uploads.
+We recommend using something like [Paperclip](https://github.com/thoughtbot/paperclip), [Refile](https://github.com/refile/refile), [Carrierwave](https://github.com/carrierwaveuploader/carrierwave), or [Active Storage](https://github.com/rails/rails/tree/master/activestorage) to handle uploads.
 After they've been uploaded, you can then serve them using this gem.

 * [Installation](#installation)
 * [Usage](#usage)